 Discover Our Innovative Therapies for Pain, Stress, and Pain Management

-David Herring, LMT, is a licensed massage therapist who has trained extensively in the following therapies, which he has offered since 2005.
+David Herring LMT, is a licensed massage therapist and an integrative manual therapist who has trained extensively in the following therapies, which he has offered since 2005.

 Cranial sacral therapy was first developed by osteopathic physicians in the 1930s.
 It is a gentle, hands-on therapy to the fully clothed body.
 CST techniques release restrictions that prevent the central nervous system from functioning optimally.
 These restrictions can be found in the TMJ, any facial bones, bones of the eye sockets, any of the skull bones, head to neck joint, vertebrae, sacrum, sacral iliac joints, hip, knee, and ankle joints.